 - What It Is: Rally around a pro sports game – whether that’s with a group outing to the stadium or with a boisterous viewing at the office.

-- Why Plan It: Sports are an obvious method of promoting team bonding.
+- Why Plan It: Sports are an obvious method of promoting team bonding and company culture.
 Whether you’re playing or watching, sports involve organization, different skill sets, collaboration, and the thrill of celebrating victory.
 There are many types to choose from, whether your group is more soccer-obsessed or hockey-loving.

 - Where To Start: Many venues allow you to purchase group tickets at a discount, or you can work with company perks sites like TicketsatWork.
 You can then use that savings to purchase snacks as you cheer on your local basketball, football, hockey, or baseball team.
 Alternatively, you can even bring America’s favorite pastime straight to your office with sports-themed snacks!